mozilla-services/docs/source/loop/apis.rst

     - **sessionToken**, the provider session token (for the caller).
     - **websocketToken**, the token to use when authenticating to the websocket.

-    In case of call initiated form an URL you will also have:
+    In case of call initiated from an URL you will also have:

     - **callToken**, the call-url token used for this call.
     - **callUrl**, the call-url used for this call.